Let this delicious sweet potato stuffing recipe slow cook while preparing your Thanksgiving meal, leaving extra space in the oven & saving you time!

 Saute 4-5 minutes, then add the garlic, sage, thyme, salt and pepper, saute 1-2 minutes, then pour 1 cup of the chicken broth into the pot.
 Bring to a boil and cook until the sweet potatoes are almost tender, 6-8 minutes.

-Mix in the King’s Hawaiian Classic Stuffing.
+Mix in the herb stuffing.

 Add the remaining cup of chicken broth, then transfer the stuffing to a slow cooker.